The importance of native bees to your garden

 Attract native bees to your garden, or even keep a hive.
 You will reap the benefits:

-- increasing the pollination of your own and local flowering plants
+- first, increasing the pollination of your own and local flowering plants

-- enjoying delicious honey from your own backyard.
+- finally, enjoying delicious honey from your own backyard.

 Australian native bees: fast facts